 Whether it’s medical insurance or dental insurance, radical reform is needed.
 If we ever expect to get to a place where we can make patients healthy and afford to keep our office doors open, the middle man has got to go.
 Will it happen in my lifetime?
 I actually think we might get pretty close.
 And there are some very powerful people in our profession who actually agree!
 Until then, I’m staying focused on building my practice and improving my skills.
 If I can provide exceptional care with insurance standing in my way, imagine what I can do with it out of my way.

-Share your experiences in the comments below.
+Share your dental insurance experiences in the comments below.
 Feel free to call out my jaded optimism or to offer up your own solutions to the problem!